trackIT-Systems/sonari/back/docs/user_guide/datasets.md

     to obtain metadata for all recordings.
 You can choose between a CSV or JSON format.
 If you plan to share the dataset with others, we recommend using the JSON format.
-This file enables your partner to effortlessly import all information into Whombat, assuming they also possess the corresponding audio files.
+This file enables your partner to effortlessly import all information into Sonari, assuming they also possess the corresponding audio files.

 ## Manage the Recordings Metadata